Moving to Sagres, Portugal

 If you have not spent a lot of time in Sagres, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Sagres, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Sagres for a long period, buying a home could be a good investment.
 Owning a property allows you to build equity over time and could provide a sense of stability and permanence.
 On the other hand, renting might be a better option if you're not planning to stay in Sagres for a long time.
 Renting offers more flexibility, as you can move without the hassle of selling a property.
 It also allows you to avoid the responsibilities and costs that come with homeownership, such as maintenance and property taxes.
 If you're considering buying, it's important to note that the real estate market in Sagres can be competitive, with property prices tending to be high due to the town's popularity as a tourist destination.
 However, this also means that if you decide to rent out your property, you could potentially earn a good return on your investment.
 Renting in Sagres can also be expensive, especially during the peak tourist season.
 However, it can offer more flexibility in terms of location and type of property.
 In conclusion, both buying and renting in Sagres have their pros and cons.
 It's important to carefully consider your personal circumstances and financial situation before making a decision.
-Consulting with a real estate professional or financial advisor could also be beneficial," commented one expat who made the move to Sagres.
+Consulting with a real estate professional or financial advisor could also be beneficial," said one expat in Sagres.

 What should I pack when moving to Sagres?